karlebh/Blogr/src/assets/README-template.md

-# Frontend Mentor - Insure landing page solution
+# Frontend Mentor - Blogr landing page solution

-This is a solution to the [Insure landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/insure-landing-page-uTU68JV8).
+This is a solution to the [Blogr landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/blogr-landing-page-EX2RLAApP).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents